LXZgogoDuck/Image_classification/README.md

-# CSC1004-python-project
+# python-project-classification
-#Documentation for python project
+# Documentation for python project
-#implementations
+# implementations
 1.training function:
 First calculate the total loss and accurate data in training process.
 For accuracy, the correct data equals the number of train_outputs == target.
 Then the ratio equal to the number divide by the total number of training set i.e. len(training_loader.dataset)
 Return training_acc and training_loss